pypeit/PypeIt/paper/paper.md

 spectra.
 It has already enabled several scientific publications [@hsyu2018; @eilers2018; @eilers2020; @wang2020; @yang2020a; @yang2020b].

-In order to successful reduce your data with ``PypeIt``, we recommend that you obtain the following calibration frames as a minimum, using these
+In order to successfully reduce your data with ``PypeIt``, we recommend that you obtain the following calibration frames as a minimum, using these
 guidelines:

-(i) Flat frames (at least 1 frame, and ideally more than 5) to be used for slit edge tracing and relative pixel efficiency correction.
+(i) Flat frames (at least 1 frame, and ideally more than 5) to be used for slit/order edge tracing and relative pixel efficiency correction.
 These frames should be acquired with the same slit width and setup as your science frames.

 (ii) Arc frames (at least 1 frame, and ideally ~3 to improve S/N of weak lines) to be used for wavelength calibration.
 Please see the online ``PypeIt`` documentation for suggestions about the choice of lamps that you should use for your instrument/setup.
 These frames should be acquired with the same slit width and setup as your science frames.
+For the near-IR PypeIt uses sky lines for wavelength calibration so arcs are not required.

 Depending on your science goal, and the instrument being used, you may also require the following optional frames:

-(iii) Bias frames (ideally 10 frames) should be acquired with a 0 second exposure with the shutter closed, while dark frames (ideally 3 frames) should be acquired with the shutter closed, ideally with an exposure time of equal duration to your science frames.
+(iii) Bias or Dark frames (ideally 10 frames) should be acquired with a 0 second exposure with the shutter closed, while dark frames (ideally 3 frames) should be acquired with the shutter closed, ideally with an exposure time of equal duration to your science frames.

 (iv) Twilight sky frames (ideally 3 frames) using a slit width of equal size to your science frames.
-These frames are generally useful if you are using blue setups, or if the halogen lamp provided with the instrument does not produce a significant flux of blue photons.
+These frames are used to construct slit illumination functions for situations where the internal or dome flats: either produce a different illumination function than the sky (i.e. often for internals) or suffer from insufficient counts (often an issue in the blue).

 (v) Pixel flat frames (ideally more than 3) which are taken with the detectors uniformly illuminated (or, with a slit width larger than that taken with the science frames).

-(vi) Standard star frames (at least 1 frame, ideally 3) to calibrate your spectrum (depending on your science goal, this may be a flux, color, or velocity standard).
+(vi) Standard star frames (at least 1 frame, ideally 3) to calibrate your spectrum (depending on your science goal, this may be a flux, telluric, color, or velocity standard).

 After the creation of a custom input/configuration file, the pipeline runs end-to-end to convert raw spectroscopic images into calibrated,